-Motorcyclist Accident Severely Injuries Rider Due To Obstructed Roadway
+Motorcyclist Accident Severely Injures Rider Due To Obstructed Roadway

 As most motorcycle accident attorneys can tell you, obstructed roadways are a danger to motorist.
 In 1991, 19-year-old Russell Day, an uninsured motorcyclist, collided with a car in Fontana, CA. He suffered severe injuries.